Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 This guide is intended to assist in the migration to `azure-ai-formrecognizer (3.2.x)` from versions `3.1.x` and below.
 It will focus on side-by-side comparisons for similar operations between versions.
 Please note that version `3.2.0b1` will be used for comparison with `3.1.2`.

 Familiarity with `azure-ai-formrecognizer (3.1.x and below)` package is assumed.
-For those new to the Azure Form Recognizer client library for Python please refer to the [README](readme) rather than this guide.
+For those new to the Azure Form Recognizer client library for Python please refer to the [README][readme] rather than this guide.

 ## Table of Contents
 - [Migration benefits](#migration-benefits)